jason-johnson/terraform-provider-namep/docs/index.md

 ### Optional

+- `azure_resource_formats` (Map of String) Which format to use for specific azure resource types (see Example Usage).

+The purpose of this attribute is to allow overrides to the format only for specific resources.
 - `default_location` (String) Location to use if none are specified in the data_source.
 - `default_nodash_name_format` (String) Default format to use for resources which can not have dashes.
 Defaults to `#{SLUG}#{SHORT_LOC}#{NAME}`.
 - `default_resource_name_format` (String) Default format to use for resources which can have dashes.
 Defaults to `#{SLUG}-#{SHORT_LOC}-#{NAME}`.
 - `extra_tokens` (Map of String) Extra variables for use in format (see Supported Variables).
 These can be overriden at the data source level.
-- `resource_formats` (Map of String) Which format to use for specific resource types (see Example Usage).

-The purpose of this attribute is to allow overrides to the format only for specific resources.
 - `slice_string` (String) A String containing strings seperated by space (see Example Usage) which can be used in the format via the `TOKEN_*` variables (see Supported Variables).

 The point of this attribute is so users who have a terraform string from some other resource (e.g. `subscription_name`) don't have to pre-process it but can simply apply it here and use parts of it in their formats.